rackspace-cookbooks/rackspace_users/README.md

 * `node['rackspace_users']['data_bag']` : Which data bag contains the item with user records.
 Defaults to `node.chef_environment`
 * `node['rackspace_users']['data_bag_item']` : The item that holds the user records.
 Defaults to `users`
-* `node['rackspace_users']['node_tags']` : Array of tags declared by the node calling the recipe.
-These are used to create users and grant sudo on specific nodes.
+* `node['rackspace_users']['node_groups']` : An array of strings representing 'groups' declared by the node calling the recipe.
+These are used to create users and grant sudo only on specific nodes.
 Defaults to `[]` (empty array).

 ## Usage

 The recipe reads the users from an *encrypted* data bag item.
-By default, looks for a data bag named after the environment and an item called `users`.
+By default, looks for a data bag named `common` and an item called `users`.
 This can be overwritten in the consuming cookbook.
 After you define the users in the data bag, place a dependency on the rackspace_users cookbook in your cookbook's metadata.rb:
 ```
 depends 'rackspace_users'